How to Prevent Colitis?

 5. Turmeric

-All these natural plants have anti-cancer, anti-ageing and anti-inflammatory properties.
+Some herbal supplements have shown anti‑inflammatory properties in limited studies, but evidence is variable and they should not replace standard medical treatment.
 You may consult with your healthcare professionals to know the outcomes of these medicines.

 Probiotics

 Probiotics promote the growth of good bacteria in the colon and other intestinal regions.
 Good bacteria develop improved gut health and maintain a natural gut microbial flora.
-Many studies have suggested that taking probiotics for Crohn’s disease has shown positive results in patients.
+Evidence for probiotics is stronger in ulcerative colitis than in Crohn’s disease, where benefits remain limited and inconsistent.

 The most effective probiotics for Colitis include: